vcardui/AVR_ATMega8515_Exercises/README.md

 - Vanessa Reteguín Arcadia - [vcardui](https://github.com/vcardui)
 - Alexis Alberto Zúñiga Alonso - [coding-cluster](https://github.com/tzisai)

-## 🎯 Objectives
+## 🎯 Programs Objectives

+1. Record the program and build the circuit to test the transfer from port PB to port PA.
+2. Build the circuit to test the "KIT Program" (moving lights from Knight Rider car)
+3. Write a program that displays the count from 0 to F cyclically on a 7-segment display (Inverse Logic is suggested).
+4. Write a program that cyclically counts from 0 to 99 (use two ports as outputs).
+5. A program that cyclically reads one bit from one port.
+If it equals 1, it will display the count from 0 to 9 on a 7-segment display.
+Otherwise, it will display the letters A to F.
+6. A program that reads two binary numbers (on two different ports) and places the larger of the two on a third port.
+7. Program that reads two binary numbers (on two different ports) and outputs the sum of both to a third port (the output will blink if the sum overflows, that is, if the sum cannot be represented in 8 bits).
+8. Program that connects four 7-segment displays to a single port, each displaying the same value.

+(Original instructions in Spanish)

-- [X] 1.
-Grabar el programa y construir el circuito para probar la transferencia del puerto PB al Puerto PA.
+1. Grabar el programa y construir el circuito para probar la transferencia del puerto PB al Puerto PA.
-- [X] 2.
-Construir el circuito para probar el "Programa KIT".
+2. Construir el circuito para probar el "Programa KIT".
-- [X] 3.
-Escribir un programa que despliegue en un Display de 7 segmentos el conteo de O a F de forma cíclica (Se sugiere que sea con Lógica Inversa).
+3. Escribir un programa que despliegue en un Display de 7 segmentos el conteo de O a F de forma cíclica (Se sugiere que sea con Lógica Inversa).
-- [X] 4.
-Escribir programa que cuente de manera cíclica del 0 al 99 (utilizar 2 puertos como salidas).
+4. Escribir programa que cuente de manera cíclica del 0 al 99 (utilizar 2 puertos como salidas).
-- [X] 5.
-Programa que lea UN BIT de forma cíclica de UN PUERTO y si vale 1, entonces mostrará el conteo de 0 a 9 en un display de 7 segmentos, en caso contrario mostrará las letras de la A a la F.
+5. Programa que lea UN BIT de forma cíclica de UN PUERTO y si vale 1, entonces mostrará el conteo de 0 a 9 en un display de 7 segmentos, en caso contrario mostrará las letras de la A a la F.
-- [X] 6.
-Programa que lea 2 números en binario (en dos puertos diferentes) y coloque el mayor de los dos en un tercer puerto.
+6. Programa que lea 2 números en binario (en dos puertos diferentes) y coloque el mayor de los dos en un tercer puerto.
-- [ ] 7.
-Programa que lea 2 números en binario (en dos puertos diferentes) y coloque la suma de ambos en un tercer puerto (la salida parpadeará si la suma se desborda, es decir, si la suma no se puede - representar en 8 bits).
+7. Programa que lea 2 números en binario (en dos puertos diferentes) y coloque la suma de ambos en un tercer puerto (la salida parpadeará si la suma se desborda, es decir, si la suma no se puede representar en 8 bits).
-- [X] 8.
-Programa que en un solo puerto conecte 4 Displays de 7 segmentos mostrando el mismo valor.
+8. Programa que en un solo puerto conecte 4 Displays de 7 segmentos mostrando el mismo valor.

-Los próximos programas los desarrollaremos en el AULA.

-- [X] 9.
-Programa que en un solo puerto conecte 4 Displays de 7 segmentos, solo se activará uno a la vez y cada uno mostrará un valor distinto.
-- [ ] 10.
-Programa que en un solo puerto conecte 4 Displays de 7 segmentos mostrando un valor distinto de forma simultánea (MULTIPLEXAR).
-- [X] 11.
-Programa que cuenta de 0 a 99 y activa y desactiva una salida de CA cada 10 segundos.
-0-10 Apagado, 11-20 Encendida, ...
-Apagada,

 ### Working project demo